 - Personal items that remind you of home — posters, photos, and other mementoes—will help you settle into your new home.

 - If you like to cook, bring international food items and spices.
 Just be sure to check US Customs and Immigration policy to see what you are allowed to bring.
 Generally fresh fruits, vegetables, animal products, rice, pulses, tea leaves, etc are not permitted.
 Certain cooking utensils like traditional pressure cookers, woks, etc are hard to get in the US (even if they are available, they are expensive), so you may want to bring those.

 More what-to-wear advice

 - Jewelry — Do not bring anything extremely valuable.
 Pack your jewelry in carry-on luggage so nothing is lost or stolen.

-- Culture/ethnic clothing —You’ll have opportunities throughout the year, including the Parade of Nations and multicultural festival, to wear traditional clothing, and teach American friends about your country.
+- Cultural/ethnic clothing —You’ll have opportunities throughout the year, including the Parade of Nations and multicultural festival, to wear traditional clothing, and teach American friends about your country.

 - Casual or business-casual dress is common at Michigan Tech, and most places in the area have no dress code.
 But there are times when you need an outfit for more formal occasions like an awards ceremony, internship interviews or events, Career Fair, and your graduation reception.